degree-vs-bootcamp-ROI/ETL-Project/README.md

 ## Final Results & Analysis
 *Consideration: Even though we placed job postings and COVID-19 cases on top of each other we should consider prior COVID-19 spikes and dips as affecting future job postings.
 So, the dip in COVID-19 cases 19 days ago in CA might account for the spike in job postings 17 days ago, and the subsequent spike in COVID-19 cases 17 days ago might account for the dip in job postings 13 days ago.*

-In general, our hypothesis was correct: as new cases of COVID-19 cropped up, the number of job postings have declined.
+In general, our hypothesis is correct: as new cases of COVID-19 cropped up, the number of job postings have declined.
 The degree to which this is true varies from State to State, as seen below.

 ### United States of America
 ![USA-COVID](view/static/img/COVID19-CASES-USA.png) ![USA-Jobs](view/static/img/JOB-POSTINGS-USA.png)